Evaluating Process, Progress and Results

 Senate Bill 535 (de León), signed into law in 2012, requires that 25 percent of proceeds in the Greenhouse Gas Reduction Fund go to projects (now referred to as California Climate Investments) that provide benefits to disadvantaged communities in California.
 LCI organized a working summit (see below) and as an outcome produced a report that proposes a framework for planning and implementing California Climate Investments to help maximize benefits in communities affected by pollution and poverty.

 Government agency and climate equity leaders speak at an Investment Justice Workshop hosted by LCI.

 Climate Equity Workshops (2014 and 2015)

 Lead organizer: Colleen Callahan, with collaborators

 In 2014, LCI hosted the first major statewide gathering to inform implementation of California Climate Investments in disadvantaged communities.
 Nearly 200 government leaders, climate equity advocates, researchers, and executives of nonprofits and business associations participated in the working summit, which involved providing advice in investment sector specific breakout groups.
-Since, then LCI has co-hosted or participated in annual Los Angeles region and statewide climate equity convenings in collaboration with the California Climate Equity Coalition.
+Afterward, LCI co-hosted or participated in Los Angeles region and statewide climate equity convenings in collaboration with the California Climate Equity Coalition.